Christiane Herzog: Biography

-The Christiane Herzog Foundation for the Cystic Fibrosis Sick that became a leading research institute, was named in her honour.
-Although often attributed to her husband's influence, her own popularity in Germany was considerable.
-By the time Ramon Herzog took over as president she had driven thousands of kilometres around Germany in her second hand car canvassing the support of at least half a million Germans every year.
-Christiane's cookbooks became a way to reveal to the Deutsches Volk her husband's diet, giving her cookery a nationwide appeal.
-As First Lady she visited orphanages in South America, which proved debilitating and exhausting.
-For the last three years of her life she suffered from an incurable cancer.
+By the time Ramon Herzog took over as president, she had driven thousands of kilometers around Germany in her second hand car canvassing the support of at least half a million Germans every year.
+Christiane's cookbooks offered an insight into her husband's diet, giving her cookery a nationwide appeal.
+For the last three years of her life, she suffered from an incurable cancer, ultimately leading to her death.
+The Christiane Herzog Foundation for the Cystic Fibrosis Sick was named in her honor, which went on to become a leading research institute for the disease.